yanis7774/talk-llama-fast/README.md

 - wav2lip

 ## News
+- [2024.05.17] Added `talk-llama-fast-v0.1.7_no_avx2.zip` for old CPUs without AVX2 instructions (e.g. Intel i5-2500K).
+Use it if main version crashes without an error.
 - [2024.05.09] v0.1.7.
 Added `--push-to-talk` option: hold "Alt" key to speak (useful with loudspeakers without headphones).
 And now you can use Cyrillic letters in bat files.
 Save them using Cyrillic "OEM 866" encoding, notepad++ supports it.
 - [2024.04.30] v0.1.6.
 Big fix: start prompt was not working correctly.
 - [2024.04.25] v0.1.5.
 Added keyboard input, hotkeys.